HarryDavisgithub/SEP-CW2/README.md

+# Tinee - a third year university project based around Software Engineering Practices, Refactoring and Redesign

+This project involved taking a provided code base and redesigning it.
+This meant:
+- Refactoring code based on design pattern
+- Implimenting MVC
+- Internationalisation-  the generalisation of the Tinee project for use with other languages
+- Resolving bugs
+- Use of JUnits to preform systimatic tests after changes
+- Determining test code coverage (Using JaCoCo)
+- Static code analysis (Using FindBugs and EasyPMD) - Used to improve the quality of code and fix possible future issues.

+# Application introduction
 Welcome to Tinee, a simple text-based Ticket System!
 It allows users to create tickets to log various issues.

 It can be run from command line using: